pranayahirwar/jspider-mern-stack-notes/javascript/this_keyword.md

 Note how the function is the same, but based on how it's invoked, the value of `this` is different.
 This is analogous to how function parameters work.

-The value of `this` is not the object that has the function as an own property, but the object that is used to call the function.
-You can prove this by calling a method of an object up in the [prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).
+> [!TIP]

-JSCopy to Clipboard
+> The value of `this` *is not the object that has the function as an own property, but the object that is used to call the function.* You can prove this by calling a method of an object up in the [prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).

 ```js
 const obj3 = {